Danish Christmas Traditions

 Kay Xander Mellish is an American who has worked for several large Danish companies and has collected her insights on working culture in Denmark into books, podcasts, and lectures.
-Here are a few of her tips on making friends in Denmark.
+Here are a few of her tips on how you can join into Danish Christmas traditions as an international.

 Events and courses